How to measure service quality

 - Responsiveness: willingness to help customers and provide prompt service.

-Assurance: knowledge and courtesy of employees and their ability to convey trust and confidence; and
+- Assurance: knowledge and courtesy of employees and their ability to convey trust and confidence.

-These five SERVQUAL dimensions are used to measure the gap between customers’ expectation for excellence and their perception of actual service delivered.
-The SERVQUAL instrument, when applied over time, helps service providers understand both customer expectations, perceptions of specific services, and areas of needed quality improvements.
+These five SERVQUAL dimensions are used to measure the gap between customers’ expectations for excellence and their perception of the actual service delivered.
+The SERVQUAL instrument, when applied over time, can help you understand both customer expectations, perceptions of specific services, and areas of needed quality improvements.

-SERVQUAL has been used in many ways, such as identifying specific service elements requiring improvement, and targeting training opportunities for service staff.
+SERVQUAL has been used in many ways, such as identifying specific service elements that need improvement, and targeting training opportunities for service staff.

 Proper development of items used in the SERVQUAL instrument provides rich item-level information that leads to practical implications for a service manager.

 The service quality dimensions evaluated by SERVQUAL should be adjusted for optimal performance in different industries, including public and private sector applications.

 SERVQUAL scores are highly reliable, but when used in different industries may fail to produce a clear delineation of the five basic dimensions.
 Other measures, such as the Six Sigma model should be considered for applicability in quantifying the gap between service expectations and perceptions.